exhesham/angular4-cameras-client-server/README.md

 The username and password are located in the config file. the password is md5 hashed.

 For more information, go to exhesham.com.

+## Upcoming

+* Manage mounted Disks
+* Manage Recordings
+* Manage Cameras - Connect/Disconnect
+* Manage Users

+## Status

+The client is not ready yet, after refactoring the code and moving from javascript to angular4, i am still working on stabilizing the client.